 Learn More About Swamp Coolers For Your Home or Business

 These coolers are probably called that because they do have the tendency to smell musty when the water isn’t kept clean.
 These units should not be used in a humid climate with a lot of humidity because they will have a tendency to grow mold.
 Keeping your evaporative unit in good working order prevents many issues that you could experience.

 Evaporative technology is improving all the time to create water pumps and blowers that last longer and are less noisy than their AC counterparts.
 Premier Industries focuses on evaporative coolers.
 The Phoenix climate is perfect for these coolers to operate efficiently.
-We design, manufacture and repair evaporative coolers to help you reduce your energy bills.
+We design and manufacture evaporative coolers to help you reduce your energy bills.
 Contact us today for more information.